-To prepare the spicy and sour cabbage, stir-fry garlic and ginger in the oil rendered from the duck's fats until fragrant.
-Then, add chopped Chinese cabbage and Korean chilli paste.
-Add water and cook Chinese cabbage until soft.
+To prepare the spicy and sour cabbage, stir-fry garlic and ginger until fragrant in the oil rendered from the duck's fats.
+Then, add chopped Chinese cabbage, Korean chilli paste and water.
 When Chinese cabbage is almost soft, add scallions and vinegar.
 With oil rendered from the duck's fats, caramelize the onions.
 Then, add orange juice, bay leaves, cinnamon stick and cloves.
 Allow gravy to simmer at low heat for 2-3 minutes.

 Step 8 of 8

-Optionally, you may pan fry the potatoes dumplings.
+Optionally, you may pan fry the potato dumplings.
 Serve duck with all the prepared side dishes and fresh scallions.